AI Will Disrupt the Wrong Jobs First

 But look closely, and the mechanics are old.
 ESG indices were built to fit what already existed.
 Scoring systems were constructed more for compliance optics than climate outcomes.
 Asset managers created new wrappers around old holdings.
 A fossil fuel-heavy fund could earn an ESG label by tilting 2% into renewables and adjusting its narrative.

-Behind it all was fiduciary obligation—not ecological conviction.
-Take BlackRock.
-Publicly, it positioned itself as a steward of sustainability.
-Privately, it assured shareholders that performance—not protest—remained paramount.
+Behind it all was fiduciary obligation, not ecological conviction.
+The largest asset managers positioned themselves publicly as stewards of sustainability while assuring shareholders privately that performance remained paramount.
 The message was double-coded: signal virtue to one audience, signal continuity to another.
+BlackRock's positioning was the most visible example of this, but it was industry-wide behavior, not an outlier.

 Rebrand, Don’t Reform: The Playbook